-In recent times, natural resource management has been moving towards a more collaborative and participative management approach.
-This is no different to the approach adopted by Wetlands International and the Tanzania Forest Service in the Rufiji Delta Mangrove Management Plan which was formulated in 1991.
+In recent times, natural resource management has been moving toward a more collaborative and participatory management approach.
+This is no different to the approach adopted by Wetlands International and the Tanzania Forest Services in the Rufiji Delta Mangrove Management Plan that was formulated in 1991.

-A roadmap detailing the steps towards achieving an updated management plan has been developed.
-It includes a critical review of the gaps, emerging issues in the context of the environment, including changes in policies and legislation, new threats to the ecosystem and sustaining livelihoods of the resource-dependent communities.
+A road map detailing the steps toward achieving an updated management plan has been developed.
+It includes a critical review of the gaps, emerging issues in the context of the environment including changes in policies and legislation, new threats to the ecosystem and sustaining livelihoods of the resource-dependent communities.

-This management plan is important for the management of mangrove wetlands, which provides essential functions and services to coastal areas, biodiversity and human populations.
-It will act as a tool to administer, manage, facilitate and control the conversion of mangroves within the delta.
-It will also serve as a guide for the management of the ecosystem for the biodiversity, tourism, research and education, strengthening of the body responsible for mangrove conservation and restoration.
+Such a plan is key for the management of mangrove wetlands that provides essential functions and services to coastal areas, biodiversity and human populations.
+It will act as a tool to administer, manage, facilitate and control the conversion of mangroves within the Delta.
+It will also serve as a guide for the management of the ecosystem for the biodiversity, tourism, research and education and strengthening of the body responsible for mangrove conservation and restoration.

-This review is part of the interventions implemented under the Mangrove Capital Africa program which is supported by DOB Ecology
+This review is part of the interventions implemented under the Mangrove Capital Africa programme supported by DOB Ecology